 A JOURNEY OF CASES

-A Chronology of a Some of Doug Barlow's Cases Spanning Four Decades - Every case is different and thorough examination of all facts, issues and the applicable law is necessary to evaluate and make decisions in each case.
-These results do not guarantee results in any particular case, but represent a few of the cases handled by Doug Barlow in the '80's, '90's, '00's and 2010's.
+A Chronology of a Some of Doug Barlow's Cases Spanning Five Decades - Every case is different and thorough examination of all facts, issues and the applicable law is necessary to evaluate and make decisions in each case.
+These results do not guarantee results in any particular case, but represent a few of the cases handled by Doug Barlow in the '80's, '90's, '00's, '10's, and 2020's.

 2013.
 United States of America v.
 Cotton, #12-40563, U.S. Court of Appeals, 5th Circuit